Partial-Transformations/cake-metrics/PROJECT DETAILS.md

 Aside from using OpenAI credits for the usecases describe above, we will also need funding to spin up infrastructure that mimics a traditional defenders "Environment".
 This will help us validate the approach and demonstrate how this toolset can be used in practice by provide examples and documentation that would support licensing or public release.

-Therefore we estimate that we would need roughly $25,000 to cover the costs of processing up to 5 large data sets and the infrastructure to validate our hypothesis.
+Therefore we estimate that we would need roughly $25,000 to cover the costs of processing up to 5 large data sets using GPT3.5-turbo and the infrastructure to validate our hypothesis.

 ## Please provide a roadmap for the project on a one year time horizon*